GeekTrainer/help-desk-bot-lab/CSharp/exercise5-Deployment.md

     After you entered the key and values you should have a similar result as the image below.

     ![exercise5-addappsettings](./images/exercise5-addappsettings.png)

-    > NOTE: You can not configure the LUIS Model

 1. Click **Save** (![exercise5-savebutton](./images/exercise5-savebutton.png)).